aliawa/packetcraft/sip_tests/README.txt

 3. same as sip_rtp_3.yaml, but rtp session is kept alive until predict expires, then re-invite and 200 ok sip_rtp_5.txt

+3. same as sip_rtp_4.yaml, but rtp session is kept alive until predict expires, then re-invite and 200 ok sip_rtp_6.txt

 NAT policies used in testing
 ----------------------------------------------------------------------